On the degree of the singular subscheme of hypersurfaces in ${\mathbb P}^n$: Some generalities and the proof of Corollary

 is associated with $M(f)$ as noted in \cite[page 2 of Introduction]{MNS}, and hence in this case

 and hence $\pd M(f)=n+1$, the maximal possible value.
 This equality happens in particular for a generic hyperplane arrangement, see \cite[Theorem 4.5.3]{RT}.

 If $X:f=0$ is a HSPOG hypersurface in $\PP^n$, then obviously by \eqref{eqE100} one has $\pd M(f)=3$, and hence Corollary \ref{cor101} implies that $\dim \Sigma \geq n-3$.
-It follows that Corollary \ref{corD} gives a stronger claim in this situation under some additional mild restrictions on $d=\deg f$.
+It follows that Corollary \ref{corD} gives a stronger claim in this situation under some additional mild restrictions on $d=\deg f$ and on the maximal value of the exponents $d_{1,i}$.

 To prove Corollary \ref{corD}, we simplify the notation by setting $d_j=d_{1,j}$ for all $j=1,\ldots, n+1$ and we do no longer assume that

 With this notation, we may assume with no loss of generality that $d_{2,1}=d_{n+1}+1$.
 These are in fact the notations used in \cite[Theorem 4.5]{Bour}.
 Using this result, or our Theorem \ref{thm1} (1) we see that